Williams R Indicator

 Lets say that the highest high is 36, the lowest low is 31 and the close equals 35.
 The high-low range is 5 (36 – 31), the highest high minus close becomes 1 (36 – 35).
 The ratio than become equals 0.2.
 Multiply 0.2 by -100 to get -20 for %R.

 Low readings (values < -80) indicates the stock is trading near its low for the given look back period.
 High readings (values > -20) means that the stock is trading near its high for the given lookback period.
 The below screen capture is from the spreadsheet used in this example.
 Column H and Column I contains the highest high and lowest low of Yahoo for the previous 14 trading days respectively.
 Column J is where the %R is being calculated using the above equation.
-The data was imported from Yahoo Finance Web Service for symbol YHOO between the period of Oct-28-2013 and Oct-27-2014.
+The market data was retrieved from Bloomberg Open Markets API for Yahoo stock between the period of Oct-28-2013 and Oct-27-2014.

 The chart plots Williams %R vs daily closing price of Yahoo (YHOO) from Oct-27-2013 to Oct-27-2014.
 The trading oscillator moves between -100 and 0.
 Notice the chart closely.
 The YHOO example shows a 14 day Williams %R hitting overbought and oversold levels more than once.
 The stock was overbought from late Nov-2013 to Dec-2013.
 It dipped below -80 in January, March, April, and late June 2014 giving you a buy signal.
 The closing price then shot up in August 2014.

 Overbought prices are not necessarily bearish.
 Stocks can become overbought and stay overbought during a strong uptrend.
 Similarly, oversold prices are not necessarily bullish.
 Closing levels near the bottom of %R range can signal sustained selling pressure.

 The VBA behind this spreadsheet calculates Williams %R from historical stock prices and automatically imports from Yahoo Finance Web API.
 Just plug-in the symbol, from-to dates, and lookback period (defaulted to 14 trading days in this example), the spreadsheet does the rest.